charlestolley/python-snmp/docs/source/getting_started_legacy.rst

 this tutorial, you should provide a single argument, containing the IPv4 address of the remote engine.
 If the remote engine is listening on a non-standard port, then you may instead use a tuple, containing the address and port number.
-This method also includes a ``version`` argument, to override the default given in the constructor, as well as a ``community`` argument, which gives the Manager a different default community than the Engine-level default.
+This method also defines a ``version`` parameter, to override the default given in the constructor, as well as a ``community`` parameter, which gives the Manager a different default community than the Engine-level default.

-A variable containing a Manager object should use a name that clearly identifies the engine that it manages, such as in the following example:
+The variable referencing the Manager object should use a name that clearly identifies the engine that it manages, such as in the following example:

 .. code-block:: python